biocool/Kaggle_ProblematicInternetUse/README.md

 The objective is to build a predictive model that analyzes fitness data to identify problematic internet usage patterns, particularly in contexts where clinical expertise is limited.

 ### Acknowledgments
-This project utilizes data provided by the Healthy Brain Network, with support from Kaggle, Dell Technologies, and NVIDIA.
+This project utilizes data from the Healthy Brain Network, with support from Kaggle, Dell Technologies, and NVIDIA.

 ### Team Contributions
-We aim to leverage machine learning techniques and NVIDIA's RAPIDS toolkit to develop a robust model, pushing the boundaries of AI-driven mental health diagnostics.
+We aim to develop a robust model by leveraging machine learning techniques to build an AI-driven mental health diagnostic tool.

 ### License
 [MIT License](LICENSE)